Hridoy-31/Disktroy/sys module guideline.md

                using the -c command line option to the interpreter, argv[0] is set to the string '-c'.
 If no script name was passed to the Python interpreter, argv[0] is the empty string.

+    sys._clear_type_cache : Clear the internal type cache.
+The type cache is used to speed up attribute and method lookups.
+Use the function only to drop unnecessary references during reference leak debugging.
+This function should be used for internal and specialized purposes only.

+    sys.dont_write_bytecode : If this is true, Python won’t try to write .pyc files on the import of source modules.
+This value is initially set to True or False depending on the -B command line option and the PYTHONDONTWRITEBYTECODE environment variable, but
+                              you can set it yourself to control bytecode file generation.